jmrundle/personal_website/instance/posts/first_post.md

 From there, I began integrating dynamic content generation from a configuration of easily modifiable [YAML](https://pyyaml.org/wiki/PyYAML) files.
 These files sit outside the core website logic, within the `/instance` directory.
 The idea is that once the site is up and running, you can ignore all of the other project files and solely focus on managing these content-driving resources.

-Beyond this, I also sought to introduce various forms of dynamic content to try and make my website feel cooler than a typical static blog (nothing against that...
-I just like the challenge).
+Beyond this, I also sought to introduce various forms of dynamic content to try and make my website feel a little cooler than a traditional static portfolio.
 I have and always will love [Spotify's API](https://developer.spotify.com/documentation/web-api/), so that's where I started.
 Spotify's API supports numerous endpoints, of which supply information about artists, tracks, and user statistics.
 I went with the [top tracks & artists](https://developer.spotify.com/documentation/web-api/reference/personalization/get-users-top-artists-and-tracks/) endpoint, which requires an authorized OAuth token.